11ta/11ta-template/src/index.md

 ---
-title: Hello World
+title: Let's talk about static sites!
-layout: base
+layout: page
 eleventyNavigation:
   key: main
   title: Welcome # as it will appear in the nav